HS Roundup: Frankton’s Branham earns milestone win

 Frankton dropped a 54-24 wrestling decision to Noblesville at the Eagles Nest, but Carson Ward, Thaiden Alexander, Braedey Martin and Hunter Branham were winners for the Eagles.

-Nate Moore scored 17 points and grabbed 6 rebounds and Colin Gardner added 11 points as Frankton opened its Central Indiana Conference boys basketball season with a 62-39 rout of Eastbrook.
+Nate Moore scored 17 points and grabbed six rebounds and Colin Gardner added 11 points as Frankton opened its Central Indiana Conference boys basketball season with a 62-39 rout of Eastbrook.

 Jaylen Murphy had a double-double by halftime and finished with 28 points, and Ja’Quan Ingram scored 25 as Anderson posted a 71-59 boys basketball win at Arsenal Tech in the North Central Conference opener for both teams.